sahasyy/OS_Project2/README.md

 - Launches 3 **Teller** threads and 50 **Customer** threads.
 - Synchronizes access to:
   - **Manager**: only 1 teller may interact at a time.
-  - **Safe**: only 2 tellers may enter at a time.
+  - **Safe**: only 2 tellers may enter at a time
   - **Bank Door**: only 2 customers may enter simultaneously.
-- Each customer selects either **Deposit** or **Withdraw** randomly.
+- Each customer selects either **Deposit** or **Withdraw** randomly
-- Tellers interact with the manager for withdrawals, then enter the safe to process all transactions.
+- Tellers interact with the manager for withdrawals, then enter the safe to process all transctions
-- Thread-safe logging prints every step of the simulation in the required format.
+- Thread-safe logging prints every step of the simlation in the required format.

 ### `devlog.md`
 - Tracks the project’s development from initial setup to final debugging.
-- Lists all design choices, bugs encountered, and their solutions.
+- Lists all dsign choices, bugs encountered, and their solutions.
 - Contains a summary of what works and what could be improved.

 ### `sample_output.txt`